📩 Event Subscribers

 Subscribers can specify its "lifetime", which determines how much it lasts registered on the bus.
 This is similar to

-.
-This can be done overriding the lifetime
+using Node's EventEmitter#on() vs EventEmitter#once().
+This can be done overriding the lifetime property on

-to "permanently" subscribe to the bus until manually unsubscribed.Once
+Onto "permanently" subscribe to the bus until manually unsubscribed.Onceto subscribe for a single call (TheEventSubscriberMiddlewaremust allow the execution).

 Subscriber lifetime example on AbstractEventSubscriber